aragaer/runner/README.md

 - `app_name`: application alias, given in the configuration
 - `alias`: alias that will be given to actual started process.
 If `None`, application alias will be used
 - `with_args`: list of additional arguments that will be added to the command
-- `socket` can be specified for socket-type processes to set or override the name of UNIX socket file
+- `kwargs`: extend or override parameters in application config

 `get_channel(self, alias)`